jackhughes86/3djoystick/README.md

-click object to prompt joystick
+click screen to prompt joystick